top of page

 RSMT, RYT 200, TCTSY-F

-Lisa is a trauma therapist in Henrico, VA who has specialized in treating addiction, complex and developmental trauma, and nervous system dysregulation in adults and adolescents since 2006.
+Lisa is a trauma therapist in Henrico, VA who has specialized in treating complex, relational, and developmental trauma in adults and adolescents since 2006.
 She is a pioneer in the use of somatic methods in the therapy room, drawing primarily from a variety of specialized trauma-informed yoga trainings and Somatic Movement Therapy.
 Through her use of intentional movement in the therapeutic space, Lisa is able to guide individuals safely back into their bodies, and away from dissociative states, chronic muscular tension, and stuck fight/flight/freeze patterns.
 By introducing and inviting movement practices, individuals are able to become aware of and manage their body’s internal states, effectively rewiring the trauma echoes stored in the brainstem.

 As the brainstem is rewired to effectively discern threat from safety, individuals experience a drastic reduction in trauma symptoms - as there's no longer an internal impulse to remain hypervigilant.
 This means decreased symptoms of anxiety, mood swings, negative self-talk, chronic pain, sleep disturbances, and depression.